kludt/gesellenstueck/README.md

 - isolate abstracts which classify their results as (non-)significant
     - label as many abstracts as possible if the results are significant or not significant
     - use an ML algorithm to classify the abstracts which could not be labeled by hand
-        - use different text to vector algorithms (count vectorize & td-idf)
+        - use different text to vector algorithms (count vectorize & tf-idf)
         - as MVP logistic regression is chosen, if not satisfactory Support Vector Machines are used as they do not overfit easily with wide data and according to literature have been used for text classification before
 - try out different Topic Modeling algorithms (NFM & LDA)